| | |

 The original Christmas market is the Montreal Christmas Village at the Atwater market.
 It’s typically open from Friday to Sunday for a month starting the end of November.

-Montreal’s Christmas Village Dates: November 30 to December 24 2023 (Friday to Sunday)
+Montreal’s Christmas Village Dates: November 27 to December 21 2025

 Cost: Free admission